citp/privacy-policy-historical/a/ac/acc/accuwebhosting.com.md

 Security of client information that we maintain :

 We take every best possible measure to provide the highest protection to our client information on our system.
 However, we can not guarantee that the information submitted, maintained on and transmitted from our system will be completely secured.
-In spite of all our security measures we can not rule out the possibility that such information/data could be illegally obtained / destroyed / damaged by some intruder/hacker.
+In spite of all our security measures we can not rule out the possibility that such information/data could be illegally obtained / destroyed / damaged by some intruder/hacker or physical theft.
 In any such event AccuWebHosting.com will not hold any liability thereof.

 Changes in Privacy Policy :